 and corporate), and further scientific training in graduate

-- The IPHY Student Board is located in Clare 111.
+- The IPHY Student Club is located in Clare 111.
 The Student Board promotes professional development in all aspects of integrative physiology through interactions among students, faculty, and professionals in the community.

 - The following image shows an overview of the Integrative Physiology major.
 Click here for a PDF version.